-The Muswellbrook Connect group met to discuss working together for everyone's benefit and organised a food drive with St Alban's Anglican Church, Muswellbrook South Public School, Muswellbrook Preschool and the Sustainability Hub.
+Nature enthusiasts enjoyed four birdwatching walks along Muscle Creek organized with members of the Hunter Bird Observers and community participants.
+Additionally, the Muswellbrook Connect group came together to discuss ways to collaborate for the benefit of all.
+They successfully organized a food drive in partnership with St Alban's Anglican Church, Muswellbrook South Public School, Muswellbrook Preschool, and the Sustainability Hub, highlighting the power of community spirit.